jpalmerr/Pulseboard/docs/library-guide.md

 ## Status Callbacks

-React to status changes programmatically with the `WithStatusCallback` option.
+React to every poll result with the `WithStatusCallback` option.

 ### Basic Callback